ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 This section describes configuration options specific to multi-round inference.

-#### Training specific parameters for multi-round
+#### Training specific parameters for multi-round inference

-Several additional parameters control how training behaves across rounds:
+Several additional parameters control how training behaves across different rounds:

 * `append_simulations`: If set to `true`, simulations from previous rounds are included in the current round.
    ([Deistler et al. 2022](https://arxiv.org/abs/2210.04815)).